Compliance and Business Code of Conduct

 All our suppliers are informed of and have to commit to our Business Code of Conduct, and they are expected to conduct their business in an ethical and manner as well as act with integrity complying with international and local anti-corruption and bribery laws and standards.

 All companies within the group complete detailed compliance reporting quarterly.
-The reporting covers such issues as compliance breaches, data privacy and protection, business code of conduct, whistleblowing, concerns regarding customers, credit policy and other issues of concern.
+The reporting covers such issues as compliance breaches, data privacy and protection, business code of conduct, whistleblowing, concerns regarding customers, credit policy, potential corruption cases and other issues of concern.
 In case of discrepancies an appropriate action is taken.
 The nature of the action taken is defined by the nature and severity of the discrepancy.

 Concerns regarding compliance and business conduct can also be reported anonymously via an independent whistleblowing channel.

 There were no confirmed incidents where business partners were terminated or not reviewed due to violations related to corruption.
-No public legal cases regarding corruption were brought against the organization or the employees during the reporting period.
+No public legal cases regarding corruption were brought against the organization or the employees/ workers during the reporting period.

 The Group does not support individual political parties or individual politicians, but does engage in public debate when in the interests of the Group.